Spider Plant Pale Leaves — Faded Variegation and Washed-Out Green

 Prevention

-- Position Spider Plants in the brightest indirect light available rather than in corners or on dark shelves.
+- Position Spider Plants in the brightest indirect light available rather than in corners or on dim shelves, since consistent bright light is the strongest single factor in maintaining crisp variegation.

-- Feed at monthly intervals while the plant is actively growing, since a Spider Plant producing runners and plantlets all season is drawing on a larger nutrient budget than a plant that only maintains its own leaves.
+- Feed at monthly intervals while the plant is actively growing, since a plant producing runners and plantlets all season draws on a larger nutrient budget than one that only maintains its own leaves.

-- Turn the pot every few months, especially once runners start trailing — plantlets that form on the shaded side tend to stay smaller and paler than ones on the light-facing side.
+- Turn the pot every few months, especially once runners start trailing, since plantlets that form on the shaded side of the plant tend to stay smaller and paler than ones facing the light.

 Quick Summary